 Caiaphas pulled out a chair and sat down heavily.
 He stared across at Judas Iscariot for a while, eyes unblinking, before leaning forward and placing his elbows on the table.

-‘You are willing to go through with this?’ the fat high priest asked.
+‘You are willing to go through with this?’ the college personal statement fat high priest asked.

 Judas nodded.
 The hour was late, the room lit by a solitary oil lamp which struggled to cast his shadow on the wall.